 Instructions

-- In a small saucepan, add the butter and flour, medium-high heat and let the flour cook for a minute or two until it start to smell nutty.
+- In a small saucepan, add the butter and flour, medium-high heat and let the flour cook for a minute or two until it starts to smell nutty.

-- Add the splash of cold white wine than the milk and nutmeg, and whisk until it becomes thick.
+- Add the cold white wine, milk and nutmeg, and whisk until it becomes thick.

 - Add the breadcrumbs to the ham and mix.

-- Preheat the oven to the max, broil the scallops for about 5 minutes (for the small Zamburiña) or 6 minutes (normal sized scallops).
+- Preheat the oven to the max, and broil the scallops for about 5 minutes (for the small Zamburiña) or 6 minutes (for normal-sized scallops).

 11 Comments